An official website of the United States government

 Progress & Results

-Three seasons of follow-on field work have been conducted through the 2021/22 field season with the objectives of increasing the sample size of tagged whales, extending tag deployment durations (including overnight tag deployments when weather allows), and deploying DTAGs on whales equipped with satellite-linked tags deployed by HDR Inc. The aim is that this approach will: (1) improve the accuracy of location estimates for whales that are part of the vessel-response project and (2) provide fine-scale information on the diving behavior of satellite-tagged whales.
-Both of these projects will contribute to ongoing efforts to understand the behavior of juvenile humpback whales in the Virginia Beach area and to better understand risk factors and develop potential mitigation measures for ship strikes.
+Four seasons of field effort have been completed (2019/20-2022/23), with the objectives of increasing the sample size of tagged whales, extending tag deployment durations (including overnight tag deployments when weather allows), and deploying DTAGs on whales equipped with satellite-linked tags deployed by HDR Inc. The aim is that this approach will: (1) improve the accuracy of location estimates for whales that are part of the vessel-response project and (2) provide fine-scale information on the diving behavior of satellite-tagged whales.
+Both of these projects contribute to ongoing efforts to understand the behavior of juvenile humpback whales in the Virginia Beach area and to better understand risk factors and develop potential mitigation measures for ship strikes.

 Shearer_329_new_500px.jpg